Mako Ishino: As idol: 1978-1981

-She was cast in the TV series (aired February 1979).
+She was cast in the TV series Netsuai Ikka LOVE (aired February 1979).

-Her subsequent discography includes ("Sunday is a stranger", 4th single, January 25, 1979), (5th song, April 5), (6th song, July 5), ("Jurī aka Kenji Sawada is the rival", 7th song, September 25).
+Her subsequent discography includes Nichiyōbi wa sutorenjā ("Sunday is a stranger", 4th single, January 25, 1979), Pretty Pretty (5th song, April 5), Wonder Boogie (6th song, July 5), Jurī ga raibaru ("Jurī aka Kenji Sawada is the rival", 7th song, September 25).

 She won "Golden Dove" for best second year achievement at the 5th Annual Nippon Television Music Festival in August 1979, having co-won the rookie award the previous year.
 (Note: She had tied votes with Machiko Watanabe.)

-She appeared in the Kōhaku Uta Gassen tournament on New Year's Eve, 1979, singing "Jurī is the rival" as the first contestant.
+She appeared in the 30th Kōhaku Uta Gassen tournament on New Year's Eve, 1979, singing "Jurī is the rival" as the first contestant.

-Her ("Spring la la la!l", 8th single, January 1, 1980), with 160,000 in sales was her all time best hit, followed by ("My heart is my game", (Note: shōbu is literally Win-Lose.
+Her Haru La!
+La!
+La! ("Spring la la la!l", 8th single, January 1, 1980), with 160,000 in sales was her all-time best hit, followed by Hāto de shōbu ("My heart is my game", (Note: shōbu is literally Win-Lose.
 It often means "the decisive move" or "gambit".)
 9th single, April 5, 1980), which achieved her highest Oricon chart ranking at 15th place.

 In March she graduated from Horikoshi High School, having been held back 1 year.
-She was cast in the TV series ("Compassion hill inn", aired starting March 21) where 3 generations of proprietresses were portrayed by Isuzu Yamada, Etsuko Ichihara and Ishino.
+She was cast in the TV series Nasakezaka ryokan ("Compassion hill inn", aired starting March 21) where 3 generations of proprietresses were portrayed by Isuzu Yamada, Etsuko Ichihara and Ishino.

-Ishino replaced female host Ikue Sakakibara opposite Yosuke Tagawa for the NHK music show in April 1980, staying on til March 1981.
+Ishino replaced female host Ikue Sakakibara opposite Yosuke Tagawa for the NHK music show Let's Go Young in April 1980, staying on til March 1981.